|External Dimensions||21.55 x 10.70 m|

 What sold the idea of a Baufritz home to the Crichtons was not only the leading sustainability and eco-credentials of a leading German house manufacturer, but also their uncompromising approach to detail.
 The Crichtons too have an incredible eye for detail and this meant they kept The House Designers as well as the building team on their toes!
 The home is a marriage of Modern Methods of Construction and traditional carpentry techniques, and by exploiting the best of both worlds result in a stunning, contemporary home that has tradition and longevity at its core.

-The house is carefully planned to maximize solar gain in winter and natural daylight through the year.
+The modern house is carefully planned to maximize solar gain in winter and natural daylight through the year.
 The eastern views ensure morning light penetrates deep into the home, whilst large windows facing south and west ensure the house feels light, airy and healthy all year round.
 Access to the proposed outdoor pool is from the west facing, sunken living and play areas, whilst the raised kitchen and entrance lobby form the heart of the home.
 The more private study and sleeping areas are placed either to the eastern side or on the first floor creating a dynamic plan suited perfectly to the client's needs.

 Re-occurring themes with many of our clients are their love for the outdoors.
 The Crichtons are no different and a discreet basement entrance to the east ensure muddy boots after a walk in the surrounding countryside can be washed down prior to entering the main living areas above.
 A feature staircase extends from the basement up to the first floor completing a design which is clearly a bespoke solution to a family who not only knew the site well prior to embarking on their adventure, but also were clear in what they wanted.

 The result is a truly magnificent, harmonious home.